dzhemvrot/gzip-DC/README.md

-# zlib DC - zlib (De-)Compressor
+# gzip DC - gzip (De-)Compressor
-This is a program to compress and decompress files using zlib.
+This is a program to compress and decompress files using gzip.

 ## How to use
 ### 1-file (de-)compression